 Union Square Holiday Market

 Sporting nearly 80 unique vendors, visiting the Union Square Holiday Market is a must when it comes to a holiday spent in NYC!
-Visited by millions each year, the internationally renowned Holiday Market is located in Union Square Park and features countless handcrafted gifts created by well-known local artists, craftsmen, and vendors from around the greater New York City area.
+Visited by millions each year, the internationally renowned Holiday Market is located in Union Square Park and features countless handcrafted gifts created by local artists, craftsmen, and vendors.
 There’s nothing quite like shopping for unique holiday goodies for friends and family, stopping for specialty pierogis at Veselka, and popping over to Strand Bookstore during winter weekends!

 The Grand Bazaar

-The Grand Holiday Bazaar located on the Upper West Side is a cheerful community holiday shopping experience like no other.
-The bazaar features over 150 hand-picked independent local artisans and vendors to shop from for goods ranging from handmade holiday decorations and gifts to vintage accessories and collectibles, handmade jewelry and furniture, delicious food, restaurant vendors, and much more!
+The Grand Holiday Bazaar located on the Upper West Side is a cheerful holiday shopping experience like no other.
+The bazaar features over 150 hand-picked local artisans and vendors to shop for goods ranging from handmade holiday decorations and gifts to vintage accessories, handmade jewelry and furniture, delicious food, and more!
 Besides supporting local businesses, all profits from Grand Bazaar NYC are donated to four local public schools!
 What’s jollier than supporting over 2,000 children and their community?

 Columbus Circle Holiday Marketplace